 - 30ml/ 2 tbsp granulated sugar

-Preheat the oven to 180C/ Fan160C/Gas Mark 4.
-Grease a (20cm) round, deep loose-based tin and base line with baking parchment.
+- Heat the oven to 180C (160C fan, Gas 4).
+Grease a 20cm round, deep loose-based tin and line the base with a circle of baking parchment.

-Place the butter sugar and lemon zest in a large bowl.
-Use an electric whisk to beat the butter and sugar together untl they are pale and fluffy.
-Gradually add the eggs, whisking well between additions and adding 2 tbsp of the flour with the last egg – this will prevent curdling.
+- Put the butter, sugar and lemon zest in a large bowl.
+Use an electric whisk to beat until they are pale and fluffy.
+Gradually add the eggs, whisking well between additions and adding 2 tbsp of the flour with the last egg - this will prevent curdling.

-Sift over the remaining flour, then gently fold in with a metal spoon along with 2 tbsp hot water.
-Spoon into the prepared tin, level the surface and bake for 45-50mins or until it is shrinking away from the sides of the tin.
-A fine skewer inserted in the centre should come out clean.
+- Sift over the remaining flour, then gently fold in with a metal spoon or spatula.
+If the batter is a little stiff, loosen it with 2 tbsp hot water.
+Pour the mixture into the prepared tin, level the surface and bake for 45-50 minutes or until it is shrinking away from the sides of the tin.
 Cool in the tin for 5 mins.

-Top tip for making Elderflower and lemon drizzle cake
+Top tips for making lemon and elderflower cake